Hide Your Lesbians

-- The relationship between Nel and Claire in Star Ocean Till The End of Time is subject to a lot of Les Yay Shipping.
+- The relationship between Nel and Claire in Star Ocean Till The End Of Time.
 In addition to the care and concern they have for each other, one of Nel's level up quotes is "I did it, Claire.", and in one of the endings Claire goes off on her father for suggesting she marry one of the male characters.

-- The game contains Dummied Out code and sound files for same-sex romances with Kaidan and Ashley.
-Oddly, while Kaidan is finally reinstated as a same-sex love interest in Mass Effect 3, Ashley isn't.
+- While the first Mass Effect game gives Female Shepard and Liara the same amount of screentime as Male Shepard and Liara (though this romance has its own problems), the game contains Dummied Out code and sound files for same-gender romances with Kaidan and Ashley.
+Oddly, while Kaidan is finally reinstated as a same-gender love interest in Mass Effect 3, Ashley isn't.